danielstocks/jQuery-Collapse/README.md

 A lightweight and flexible jQuery plugin that allows you to collapse content.
 A feature also known as 'progressive disclosure'.

-*Notice: as of August 2012 this plugin has been rewritten from scratch.
-The old version is no longer maintained or supported*
+*NOTICE: As of August 2012 this plugin has been rewritten from scratch.
+The old version is no longer maintained or supported.*

 Enjoy!